GuilhermeBn198/Program-Slicing_PIC/README.md

 -   [x] (EXTRA!) add pt-br support to the repository.

 ### 03/05~10/05
-- [ ] complete the documentation for -slice-assert, -slice-pragma,
+- [ ] complete the documentation for -slice-assert, -slice-pragma
+  - [x] (EXTRA!) enhance the documentation for definitions of slices
 - [ ] study more about **-slice-assert**, **-slice-pragma**, -slice-return, -slice-calls
 - [ ] 1 example with various criterions focusing in a **assert(0)** <- this is expected to be an error
   - [ ] study this thing -> https://pagai.gricad-pages.univ-grenoble-alpes.fr/usage.html